Training tools for developing great people skills.

-Unfortunately, “experiential learning” has become a buzz phrase in the corporate-training community.
+Unfortunately, 'experiential learning' has become a buzz phrase in the corporate-training community.
 As tends to occur whenever a good idea turns into a fashionable one, a great deal of nonsense has sprung up around it.
-You don’t have to look very hard to find “experiential learning” programs that substitute mere activity for relevant experience and practice.
+You don't have to look very hard to find "experiential learning" programs that substitute mere activity for relevant experience and practice.
 Music might play, whistles might blow, people might move about, and some might enjoy themselves.
-But the activity has little, if anything, to do with generating real insight into the subject at hand or practicing useful skills.
-“What did we learn from that experience?”
-An honest answer would be, “Beats me.”
+But the experiential games have little, if anything, to do with generating real insight into the subject at hand or practicing useful skills.
+"What did we learn from that experience?"
+An honest answer would be, "beats me".

-By research and, yes, by experience, we at HRDQ are convinced beyond doubt that experiential learning is the most effective model for training and education.
+By research and, yes, by experience, we at HRDQ are convinced beyond doubt that our is the most effective model for training and education.
 But by that we mean, when it is done right.
 Doing it right requires several things.

 The two papers that follow explain HRDQ's philosophy of experiential learning in more detail.
 They cite the research that supports it.
 And they offer much food for thought about how to create learning experiences that lead to real growth and change, for individuals, teams, and organizations.
 This has been the appetizer.
 For the main course, click on the papers below.